timurcelikel/dystomice/README.md

 # DystoMice Testing

-I found the old dystomice NFT solidity code and decided build some test coverage around it while learning Solidity.
+I found the old dystomice NFT code and decided build some test coverage around it while learning Solidity.